 Eventually, being with friends began to feel good.
 Not everyone has a network of friends though, so my advice is to cultivate friendships.
 That way, when you’re faced with adversity, like a loss, you will be surrounded by caring people who can comfort and support you.

-Be aware that your children have a different perspective about your loss.
+Be aware that your children have a different perspective on your loss.
 They have already lost one parent and don’t want to lose you, too.
 They are not in touch with how you feel as they are only aware of their own feelings of loss.

 They can’t understand how this loss of your husband or wife has changed your life.
 Sharing your feelings with your children can actually complicate your own grief and theirs as well.